 When it comes to driving, your visual function will decline slightly.
 You will also experience a decline in the ability to perform two tasks at the same time.
 For example, if you encounter a hazard in the roadway, you may be unable to quickly maneuver your vehicle and brake appropriately.

 This will be after you have consumed about three alcoholic beverages.
 Your behaviors will become exaggerated, and you may experience impairment of judgment.
 You will feel good, your inhibition will be lowered, and your level of alertness will decline.
 You may also begin to lack the ability to focus your eyes and control small muscles.

-As far as driving, your coordination is reduced.
+As far as driving, drink and driving reduces your coordination and reaction time.
 You may have difficulty steering, and your response time is altered.
 You may have a reduced ability to track objects with your eyes.

 Once you have consumed about four alcoholic beverages, it has become illegal to drive a vehicle.
 Your self-control, judgment and reasoning abilities are all negatively impacted.
 It is harder for you to detect danger, and your muscle control is impaired.

 When you attempt to drive a vehicle at this level of intoxication, you will find that your ability to concentrate wanes.
 The speed at which your brain processes information is impacted, and you have impaired perception.

 When you have consumed approximately 5 to 6 alcoholic beverages, you will begin to have slurred speech and blurred vision.
 Your ability to think is slowed, and your coordination becomes poor.
 There is a distinct difference in your reaction time.

 Driving with a BAC of 0.10 is dangerous.
 Your ability to stay in your lane of travel is decreased, and you may not brake smoothly.
 Your ability to concentrate on the road ahead and make appropriate decisions behind the wheel is greatly impacted.